o2r-project/api/docs/job.md

 Lists jobs.
 Will return up to 100 results by default.

-For pagination purposes, URLs for previous and next results are provided if applicable.
 Results will be sorted by descending date of last change.
-Results can be filtered by one or more compendiums, i.e. parameter `compendium_id`, as well as by `status`.
 The content of the response can be limited to certain properties of each result by providing a list of fields, i.e. the parameter `fields`.

+Results can be filtered:
+- by `compendium_id` i.e. `compendium_id=a4Dnm`,
+- by `status` i.e. `status=success` or
+- by `user` i.e. `user=0000-0000-0000-0001`

 `curl -F compendium_id=$ID https://…/api/v1/job?limit=100&start=2&compendium_id=$ID&status=success&fields=status`